pixijs/tilemap/README.md

 <p/>

 This package provides a low-level rectangular tilemap implementation, optimized for high performance rendering and a out-of-the-box canvas fallback.
-It's designed to work with PixiJS 6. @pixi/tilemap 3 **has not been published yet.
-We are migrating from the pixi-tilemap name**
+It's designed to work with PixiJS 6. **We've migrated from pixi-tilemap to @pixi/tilemap on npm!**

 ## Installation :package: